phalcon/documentation/docs/performance.md

 ## Slow Tasks
-Based on the requirements of your application, there maybe times that you will need to perform long-running tasks.
-Examples of such tasks could be processing a video, optimizing images, sending emails, generating PDF documents etc. These tasks should be processed using background jobs.
+Based on the requirements of your application, there may be times that you will need to perform long-running tasks.
+Examples of such tasks could be processing a video, optimizing images, sending emails, generating PDF documents, etc. These tasks should be processed using background jobs.
 The usual process is:
 - The application initiates a task by sending a message to a queue service
 - The user sees a message that the task has been scheduled
 - In the background (or different server), worker scripts peek at the queue
 - When a message arrives, the worker script detects the type of message and calls the relevant task script
 - Once the task finishes, the user is notified that their data is ready.

-The above is a simplistic view of how a queue service for background processing works, but can offer ideas on how background tasks can be executed.
+The above is a simplistic view of how a queue service for background processing works but can offer ideas on how background tasks can be executed.
 There are also a variety of queue services available that you can leverage using the relevant PHP libraries:

 * [NATS][nats]
 * [RabbitMQ][rabbitmq]